davidcarlisle/latexcgi/docs/index.md

    These multi-line fields contain the contents of the supplied files.
    There must be the same number of `filecontents[]` parameters as `filename[]` parameters.

+ * return

+   This field is optional but if supplied must be one or `pdfjs`, `pdf` or `log`.

+   The default is `pdfjs` meaning the PDF.js is used to render the PDF.

+   `pdf` specifies that the PDF document should be returned, so will use your browser's dfault render.

+   `log` specifies that the log file should be returned even in non-error cases.

  * _makeindex_

    It is planned to have parameters controlling indexing but currently not implemented.